OpenQuadruped/spot_mini_mini/README.md

 As part of the [Spot Micro](https://spotmicroai.readthedocs.io/en/latest/) community, I saw the need for a reliable and versatile simulator for those who wanted to try things out without risking damage to their robots.
 To that end, I developed my own in Pybullet which can also be used as a Gym environment for Reinforcement Learning tasks.

-If you don't need a Gym environment, that's okay too! `env_tester.py` is designed to accept any gait implementation, and provides a GUI for testing it out!
+If you don't need a Gym environment, that's okay too! `env_tester.py` works without RL or Gym, is designed to accept any gait implementation, and provides a GUI for testing it out!
 In my case, I've implemented a 12-point Bezier gait.

 ### Kinematics: